-Services that are covered for you What you must pay when you get these services Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Emergency care (continued) If you stay at the out-of-network hospital, your stay will be covered but you will pay the out-of-network cost sharing amount for the part of your stay after you are stabilized.
-Health and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, and special diets.
-Programs designed to enrich the health and lifestyles of members include weight management and fitness including: In-Network and Out-of-Network: You pay nothing for health education arranged through the plan's disease management programs.
+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Emergency care (continued) covered but you will of-network hospital, yo pay the out-of-network ay after you are stabiliz cost sharing amount Health and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, and special diets.
+Programs designed to enrich the health and lifestyles of members include weight management, fitness and stress management.
+These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, and special diets.
+Programs designed to enrich the health and lifestyles of members include weight management, fitness and stress management.
 In-Network and Out-of-Network: You pay nothing for health education arranged through the plan's disease management programs.
+For eligible health club membership or classes or Home Fitness Equipment, you pay any balance in excess of the \$150 limit.
+You pay nothing for health education arranged through the plan's disease management programs.
 In-Network and Out-of-Network: You pay nothing for health education arranged through the plan's disease management programs.
+For eligible health club membership or classes or Home Fitness Equipment, you pay any balance in excess of the \$150 limit.
+You pay nothing for health education arranged through the plan's disease management programs.
+In-Network and Out-of-Network: You pay nothing for health education arranged through the plan's disease management programs.
+For eligible health club membership or classes or Home Fitness Equipment, you pay any balance in excess of the \$150 limit.
+You pay nothing for health education arranged through the plan's disease management programs.

-Services that are covered for What you must pay when you get these services you you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Health and wellness education programs (continued) • Fitness benefit to use toward costs you pay to participate in a qualified fitness program.
+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Health and wellness education programs (continued) • Fitness benefit to use toward costs you pay to participate in a qualified fitness program.
 A qualified fitness program is: a full service health club where you use a variety of cardiovascular and strength-training equipment for fitness including individual health clubs and fitness centers, YMCAs, YWCAs, Jewish Community Centers; or Council on Aging sites and municipal fitness centers; or, a fitness studio where you take instructor-led group classes for cardiovascular and strength-training such as yoga, pilates, zumba, kickboxing, cross-fit, and indoor cycling/spinning.
+A qualified fitness program also includes virtual/online fitness memberships, subscriptions, programs, or classes that provide cardiovascular and strength training using a digital platform.
+Also covered is Home Fitness Equipment like stationary

+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Health and wellness education programs (continued) bikes, weights, exercise bands, treadmills, and fitness machines.
+No reimbursement will be provided for wearable fitness trackers or items that are considered "Recreational Equipment" or "Sports Equipment" examples include-kayaks, inline skates, bicycles, ice skates, trampolines, fitness clothing, and sneakers.
 No reimbursement will be provided for any initiation fees or fees or costs you pay for: personal training sessions; country clubs; social clubs (such as ski, tennis, or hiking clubs); sports camps, leagues, or teams; spas; instructional dance studios; pool-only facilities; ski passes; and martial arts schools.
-For eligible health club membership or classes, you pay any balance in excess of the \$150 limit.
-You pay nothing for health education arranged through the plan's disease management programs.
-For eligible health club membership or classes, you pay any balance in excess of the \$150 limit.
-You pay nothing for health education arranged through the plan's disease management programs.
-For eligible health club membership or classes, you pay any balance in excess of the \$150 limit.
-You pay nothing for health education arranged through the plan's disease management programs.
+Weight loss program benefit to use toward a qualified weight loss program.
+A qualified weight loss program is a hospital-based or a non-hospital-based